MDA Malaysia Medical Device Registration

 Asked Questions

-What is the regulatory authority for medical device registration in Malaysia?
+What government fees apply to medical device registration in Malaysia?

 How are medical devices classified in Malaysia?